macsims1/epc/02-clusters/health/morbidity-mortality/attendance-hospitalisation-rates.md

+---
+layout: page
-# Attendance / hospitalisation rates
+title: Attendance / hospitalisation rates
+page-type: map-description
+map-group: health
+image:
+image-folder: 02-clusters/health
+image-caption:
+folder-name: 02-clusters
+filename: 02-education
+previous-map:
+next-map:
+---
 These maps can be used to show the demand placed on a health system and can be expressed as a number of measures for example: count of attendances or count of admissions / discharges to primary, secondary or tertiary care facilities.
 In secondary care a common measure used is the hospital discharge rate.

 ## Strategic or operational?